lucasmarcelli/react-composable-forms/README.md

 ##### Props if not a child of `Form`
 `boolean: checked` - The current checked status of the `Checkbox`.

-`Function: onChange({event, target, name, value, updated})` - Change handler for when checkbox changes.
+`Function: onClick({event, target, name, value, updated})` - Click handler for when checkbox changes.

 ##### Usage